sansbacher/docs/git/README.md

 5. Other devs do the same with their local repos
 6. Pull the changes others have made to your local repo
 7. Merge everyone's changes together
-8. Push the final version (master Branch) to GitHub
+8. Push the final version (main or master Branch) to GitHub
-9. Deploy from the master Branch
+9. Deploy from the main or master Branch
 10. Roll-back or undo if ever needed, as Git saves all changes

 ### Everyday Git Commands TYPICAL